Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Incremental Dissipativity Approach

 \subsection{Incremental Dissipativity}

-Recall that the oracles $\varphi_i$ are related to the given local cost functions $f_i$.
-Since the design of optimization algorithms should not be limited to a single problem, our aim is to show convergence for relevant classes of cost functions and corresponding oracles.
+Recall that the oracles $\varphi_i$ are related to the local cost functions $f_i$.
+Since the design of optimization algorithms should not be limited to a single problem, we aim to show convergence for relevant classes of cost functions and corresponding oracles.
 Some relevant properties are the following: